DmitriyLeaf/GalaxyShooter/README.md

 Here you can try WebGL version: <a href="http://smartprogress.do/site/redirect/?url=http%3A%2F%2Fgamedevjon.com%2Fgamehost%2Fgames%2FSS_webGL_3-1536052689-973047466%2FSS_webGL_3%2F" target="_blank">link</a>

-I used free Assets from Unity asset store.
+I used free Assets from the Unity asset store.

 <image src="https://smartprogress.do/uploadImages/001218537.jpg">